lisongxu/CSCE156-Project-DB/README.md

        * then click the `Finish` button

    ***Note that please do not change your database password, because the LAs will directly execute your JAR file that uses your database username and password***

-2. `Project2.zip`: A Zip file of all source code that the LAs can check.
+3. `Project2.zip`: A Zip file of all source code that the LAs can execute and check.
-   * `dbinit.mysql` - the MySQL initialization script
+   * `dbinit.mysql` - the MySQL initialization script.
+The LAs will run it to initialize your database before running your JAR file.
    * `Main.java`, `Database.java`, and all other Java source files.

-3. `design.pdf`: Design document described in the next section.
+4. `design.pdf`: Design document described in the next section.

 Again, if you plan to work with one other student for this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to